Hiking to Ant Knolls, Wasatch Mountains

 You’ll follow the 4×4 dirt road for about a mile.
 If you have high clearance car or ATV you could continue driving up this, and park where you see the black camper ahead.
 Stay left.

 The views open up as you reach Big Flat Meadow.

 You’ll see a trail leading up the North face of the hill – follow that to meet the ridge.
-You can actually see Ant Knolls from here, with the snowy top.
+You can actually see Ant Knolls from here, with the double peak ahead.

-Like I mentioned before if you take the loop, you’ll see a 2nd trail split for trail 157.
+You’ll see a 2nd trail split for trail 157, turn left.
 You should be hiking uphill now towards the Ant Knolls.

 Almost to the first Ant Knoll.
-You can see the large cairn now!
+You can barely see the cairn now!